 1. White Label

 Buy pre-made formulas from a manufacturer, choose packaging, add your branding.
 Fastest and cheapest to market.
 The trade-off: other brands may use the exact same base formula.
+White label is a smart way to test a market quickly, but it's hard to defend long-term because a competitor can buy the identical product and undercut you on price.

 2. Private Label with Customization

 Start with a base formula and work with the manufacturer to adjust it — change the scent, add an ingredient, tweak the texture.
 More differentiation than white label at a moderate cost increase.
+This is where most successful indie brands live: a proven, stable base that's been modified enough to feel genuinely yours.

 3. Custom Formulation

 Work with a cosmetic chemist or contract manufacturer to develop a formula from scratch.
 Most differentiated, highest upfront cost ($1,500–$10,000+ for formulation, plus testing and compliance).
 This is where brands like Drunk Elephant and The Ordinary started.
+Custom formulation also means longer timelines — expect three to nine months including stability testing — so it's rarely the right first move unless your entire brand premise hinges on a proprietary formula.

 For most beginners, private label with customization is the sweet spot.
 You get a proven base, speed to market, and real room to differentiate.